What steps are you taking to prevent staff and other personnel from potentially bringing the coronavirus into the community?

 We continue to follow all orders given by ODH as they pertain to Assisted Living/Memory Care communities.
 While ODH does not permit family and friends to visit with residents inside of our community, we are pleased to announce we have resumed outdoor visits.
 In accordance with ODH guidelines:

 What steps are being taken to ensure resident safety?

 We are following all recommendations given by the Center for Disease Control and Prevention (CDC), ODH, OALA (The Ohio Assisted Living Association), and Governor Mike DeWine as they pertain to senior living communities, and we review these websites daily.
 Additionally, every associate of 10 Wilmington Place has received focused infection-control training and information related specifically to COVID-19.
-All personnel are required to wear masks and gloves when directly interacting with residents, we frequently and regularly sanitize our common areas and surfaces, and we’ve eliminated all outings, group activities, and communal dining in an effort to minimize the potential transmission of the virus.
+All personnel are required to wear masks and gloves when directly interacting with residents, we frequently and regularly sanitize our common areas and surfaces, and we’ve eliminated all outings in an effort to minimize the potential transmission of the virus.

 Is 10 Wilmington Place accepting new move-ins?

 We remain as committed as ever to serving area seniors, some of whom may be struggling to remain alone in their homes during this challenging time.
 As such, we have decided to allow new move-ins at our community while taking every precaution to limit our existing residents’ potential exposure to COVID-19.
 To learn more, please contact one of our Senior Living Counselors at 937-253-1010 or through our website.